kinguinltdhk/Kinguin-eCommerce-API/apidocs/ErrorsCodes.md

 **Available since end of September**

-Check `detail` field in error response for more info.
+Check `detail` property for more info about raised problem.

-In any of unreasonable errors please contact with us and provide `trace` value.
+For any unreasonable errors please contact with us and provide value of `trace` property.

 Kind | Description
 -----|------------------